wellsb1/fort_fusion_vtl/README.md

  * WEB-INF/tools.xml - OPTIONAL - file that configures java bean helper classes that will be placed in Velocity page context on each request.
 This is where you put the the beans that will allow you to connect to your application business logic as well as misc UI layer helpers.
- * WEB-INF/VM_global_library.vm - VM file loaded once by the framework that contains helpful macro definitions.
+ * WEB-INF/VM_global_library.vm - OPTIONAL - VM file loaded once by the framework that contains helpful macro definitions.
 Define useful velocity "subroutines" here and they will be in scope on each request.
 See [Velocimacro doco]http://velocity.apache.org/engine/2.0/vtl-reference.html) for more info.